Jc-alt logo

 stack.append(node.right)

-# Reverse the result to get left -> right -> root
+# When popped off stack is: left -> right -> root

 # overall: tc O(n)